 Every day there are enriched curriculum sessions from 4pm until the buses depart.
 While not compulsory, those children who do stay have the opportunity to engage in a whole raft of activities such as participating in Woodland School, undertaking arts and crafts and participation in the national Junior Duke programme.
 In addition, horse riding, theatre trips, social nights, LAMDA, dance, choir and involvement in Musical Theatre are also available.

 As part of the extra-curricular activities, music lessons are available at a small cost, with specialist teachers coming into Bedstone to teach those students.
 These lessons can be taken during the school day, with a mixture of times available to ensure students do not miss the same lessons each week.

-Junior 1 (Reception to Year 2) organise a Harvest Festival in the Old Hall (within Bedstone Court) each year, parents and relatives are invited to join students at this event.
-Each year, the junior school hold a cross country event, where over 20 local primary schools attend to compete on Bedstone’s famous cross country course, this is a fantastic day for our junior students!
-The junior school produce an annual drama performance, directed and produced by Ms Crabtree (Junior 2 teacher).
+There are many activities to take part in each year, including the Junior School Cross Country Event, where over 20 local primary schools attend to compete on Bedstone’s famous cross country course, this is a fantastic day for our junior students!
+The Junior School also produces an annual drama performance, directed and produced by our teaching Staff.
 This is a real opportunity for students to experience performing in front of an audience and working as a team.